How to Pack Books When Moving

 2. Plastic Containers

 Plastic containers are an excellent choice for long-term book storage, as they defend against moisture and other damage.
-While boxes are fine for most short-term moves, over time they become susceptible to humidity, moisture, and pests.
+While boxes are fine for most short-term moves, they become susceptible to humidity, moisture, and pests over time.
 The airtight seal of plastic containers protects from all three of these threats.
 It also forms a thicker barrier from damage during moving due to other items.
 The only negative of plastic containers is that they do not allow books to “breathe” as boxes would.

 5. Use a suitcase